Timothy Paul Birabi

 Timothy Naakuu Paul Birabi (1916–1953) popularly known as TNP Birabi was a Nigerian nationalist and politician widely considered the father of modern Ogoniland.

+Education

+Birabi studied geography and mathematics at the University of Southampton.
+He was awarded fellow of the Royal Geographical Society in 1948.
+Birabi was the first University graduate from Ogoniland and was instrumental in the educational development of Ogoni people during the pre-independence era.

+Political career

 Hon.
 Birabi was elected to the House of Representatives (Nigeria) under the National Council of Nigeria and the Cameroons.
-He was part of the delegation that attended the London Constitutional conference in 1953 to negotiate the independence of Nigeria.
-Birabi died shortly after returning from the London conference.
-Nigeria's first president Nnamdi Azikiwe paid tribute to him at his funeral ceremony remarking "Nigeria has lost a worthy son and Ogoni nation has lost a sun".
+He was part of the delegation that attended the London Constitutional conference in 1953 to negotiate the independence of Nigeria from Great Britain.